 Bagan is an ancient city located in the Mandalay region of the country of Myanmar.
 Today, it is a tourist hot spot and a temple tourers paradise.
-Which is the reason we’re here to give you the top 10 must see temples and pagodas when in Bagan, Myanmar.
+Which is the reason we’re here to give you the top 10 must see temples and pagodas in Bagan, Myanmar.

 Jump To What You're Looking For